sunilpodilapu/data-structures/README.md

 Specialization that covers intermediate topics in software development using the Java programming language and various data structures.

 ## Usage
-The only usage is to showcase course material completion and utilization of the Java programming language.
+Showcase course material completion and utilization of the Java programming language.

 ## Included
 - Object Oriented Programming in Java - UCSDUnfoldingMaps (Applet)